Hannes Delcroix: Burnley

 On 22 August 2023, Delcroix joined Premier League club Burnley on a three-year contract for an undisclosed fee.

 Swansea City (loan)

 On 24 January 2025, Delcroix joined fellow Championship club Swansea City on loan for the remainder of the season.

+Lugano

+On 3 January 2026, Delcroix joined Swiss Super League club Lugano on a two-and-a-half-year contract for an undisclosed fee.